AbdelrahmanEldesoky/doctor-booking-/README.md

 Installation
 To install Doctor Booking, follow these steps:

-Clone the repository to your local machine using git clone https://github.com/AbdelrahmanEldesoky/doctor-booking.git.
 Install the required dependencies using composer install.
 Create a new database for the application.
 Copy the .env.example file to .env, and update the database configuration settings in the .env file.